Prbn/blog/_posts/2024-09-12-Realized_Return_VS_Holding-Period_VS_Expected_Return_VS_Excess_Return_VS_Risk_Premium.md

 In essence, **Realized Return** and **HPR** reflect past returns, while **Expected Return**, **Excess Return**, and **Risk Premium** provide insights into future expectations and risk-adjusted performance.

-These terms are essential in evaluating and comparing the performance of investments and understanding how much risk an investor is taking relative to the reward they receive.